The government often opens participation opportunities, but

 The undersecretary team was very excited to put information out there to inform citizens about the process.
 I took that content and put it in a more legible way, not only to fit devices with smaller screens but to make it more appealing and easier to digest.

-I employed a strong visual hierarchy that emphasized the most important details.
-Key messages were presented upfront, supported by secondary content that users could explore at their own pace.
+I employed a strong visual hierarchy that emphasized the most

-This approach maintained the richness of information while allowing users to engage with the content on their terms.
+information while allowing users to engage with the content on

 I focused on creating an experience that felt approachable and manageable for users.
 The onboarding played a crucial role in setting expectations, explaining the nature of the questions they would encounter and easing any potential apprehension.